serenity-js/serenity-js/examples/protractor-cucumber/README.md

     Then 'Buy some milk' should be recorded in his list             <- Steps such as this one make up a Scenario
 ```

-Of course simply writing Gherkin Scenarios in plain English is not enough to make them executable.
+Of course, simply writing Gherkin Scenarios in plain English is not enough to make them executable.
-We need Cucumber to map those Scenario Steps to [Step Definitions](https://github.com/cucumber/cucumber/wiki/Step-Definitions),
+We need Cucumber to map the Given/When/Then Steps to [Step Definitions](https://github.com/cucumber/cucumber/wiki/Step-Definitions),
-such as the ones below written in [TypeScript](https://www.typescriptlang.org/) and using [`cucumber-tsflow`](https://github.com/timjroberts/cucumber-js-tsflow):
+such as the ones below written in [TypeScript](https://www.typescriptlang.org/) with [`cucumber-tsflow`](https://github.com/timjroberts/cucumber-js-tsflow):

 ```typescript
 // features/todo_user.steps.ts